Aveglia/vAMPirus/helpmeoutsome.md

             // List of percent similarities to cluster aminoacid sequences - must be separated by ".95,.96" clusterAAIDlist=""

-        When clustering for pOTUs, vAMPirus will create nucleotide and protein versions and both will go through the rest of the analyses within the pipeline (phylogeny, taxonomy, etc.).
-It should be noted that the --minAA option described above in the AminoType section applies also to pOTU generation.
+        When clustering for pcASVs, vAMPirus will create nucleotide and protein versions and both will go through the rest of the analyses within the pipeline (phylogeny, taxonomy, etc.).
+It should be noted that the --minAA option described above in the AminoType section applies also to pcASV generation.
 If there are any sequences below the minimum amino acid sequence length, the problematic sequence(s) and its translation will be stored in a file for you to review.

         Example launch command:

-            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pOTU --clusterAAIDlist .85,.90,.96`
+            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pcASV --clusterAAIDlist .85,.90,.96`

 ## Counts tables and percent ID matrices